tawasta/project/project_event_feed/README.rst

 Project's tasks feed
 ====================

-This module was written to extend the functionality of project module to keep track what has happened in projects tasks.
+Extends the functionality of project module to keep track what has happened in projects tasks

 Features
 --------